esteinig/nanoq/README.md

 ## Purpose

 As sequencing throughput increases, so does the time for read summaries and basic quality control. `Nanoq` implements ultra-fast read filters and summary reports.
-PE Illumina read support (threaded) is planned for the next major release (`0.9.0`).

 ## Citation